 Tell Me About This Lemon Poppy Seed Bread

-- Flavor: The lemon flavor is perfectly balanced– not too tart, not too overpowering.
+- Flavor: The lemon flavor is perfectly balancedโnot too tart, not too overpowering.
 The bread is definitely tasty plain, but we really enjoyed it with a little lemon glaze on top.
 The glaze seeped down into the bread, adding even more moisture.

 - Texture: This bread is soft and moist with a slightly tight crumb.
 For a point of reference, I’d say it’s not quite as dense as pound cake, but definitely heavier than fluffy white cake.
 Just perfect with a cup of coffee or tea.

 - Ease: Many quick breads require creaming butter and sugar together, but this base recipe uses oil for extra moisture.
 (With all the lemon flavor, you won’t miss the butter.)
 Since we aren’t creaming butter, we can skip the mixer and simply use a whisk for the batter.
+This makes it even easier than my recipe for lemon poppy seed muffins.
 All the prepwork is pretty straightforward, so this recipe is great for beginners.

 - Time: This is a quick bread since it isn’t made with yeast, but the bake time isn’t particularly fast.
 Set aside 50-60 minutes for the bread to bake through.
 After glazing, you can slice and serve the bread warm or wait until it cools completely.
-You can cut down on bake time if you use mini loaf pans or bake the batter as lemon poppy seed muffins.
+You can cut down on bake time if you use mini loaf pans or bake the batter as muffins.
 See recipe notes for both options.

 Video Tutorial: How to Make Lemon Poppy Seed Bread